 In some cases, however, people who lie to land a role can do real damage to a business if the truth isn’t found, and they are hired.
 “We need to be aware that it’s a small percentage of people who lie, and it can cost the business time and money,” Johnson says.

 We generally aren’t as good at spotting deception as we think, Johnson adds.
 “Typically, we do get it wrong.
 We misread behaviour; we miss things that are right in front of us.”
-But there are strategies to help you improve your ability to separate truth from fiction.
+But there are strategies to help you separate truth from fiction.

 In the interview

 The interview is key to uncovering a candidate’s skills and experience in more detail—so you want to ensure that detail is truthful.

 Put skills to the test

 While competency-based interviewing involves close questioning, it’s not an interrogation, Gorton says.
 “It’s more getting them to relax, talk, open up and explain,” she says.

 As well as uncovering exaggeration, this approach can work in the opposite way, revealing skills and achievements a candidate hasn’t mentioned.
 “You’d be amazed at how many times people downplay themselves,” Gorton says.

 Set the tone for truth

 Encouraging truth is as important as detecting lies, Johnson says.
 “It’s not so much always about spotting deception—it’s also about creating a truth-telling environment,” she says, adding that once deception starts, it’s hard to backtrack.

 One way to encourage truth from the start is “giving truth to get truth”.
 “If you want truth from someone, then you have to be transparent as well,” she says.
 This could mean acknowledging challenges in your business, not just the great things.
-Be authentic and genuine in the way you talk about the role and the business from the start, she advises.
+Be authentic and genuine in the way you talk about the role and business.